mc68-net/disx/DEVELOPMENT.md

 #### Level 3

+- `dis68HC05.cpp`: Few examples to test it on.
 - `dis8008.cpp`:   Tested on a few re-assemblies.
 - `dis8048.cpp`:   Tested with re-assemblies, but suffers from guessing bank selects.
 - `disthumb.cpp`:  Needs work, and trouble dealing with odd code addresses (Thumb flag).